PeterDrake/drakepedia/data_structures/references.md

 ```
 has no effect on `y`.
 The parameter `x` gets a *copy* of the value stored in `y`, so no matter what happens to `x`, `y` is unchanged.

-If, on the other hand, a method has a parameter of an object type, like:
+If, on the other hand, a method has a parameter of an object type, like
 ```java
 static void g(int[] a) {
     a[0] = 3;